-WTI is the Principal Research Entity.
+The CHSC is the Principal Research Entity.
 The role of the Principal Research Entity is to remain aware of related efforts, understand the national needs on traffic safety culture, solicit research ideas, and provide this information to the Board, prior to the annual collaboration meeting, to help facilitate this meeting, and to facilitate the development of one-page project submittals and full proposals.
-Prior to proposal development, the Board will review the needs of the project and determine if/where WTI may have skill set limitations that need to be filled and/or where research collaborations may be beneficial.
-In this case, a solicitation for research entity will be issued or WTI will bring on collaborators to ensure that the sponsors are provided with the best quality research possible.
-In addition, at the Board's discretion, external peer reviewers may be used for the evaluation of project proposals and reports; WTI will provide a list of potential reviewers at the project idea stage.
+Prior to proposal development, the Board will review the needs of the project and determine if/where the CHSC may have skill set limitations that need to be filled and/or where research collaborations may be beneficial.
+In this case, a solicitation for research entity will be issued or the CHSC will bring on collaborators to ensure that the sponsors are provided with the best quality research possible.
+In addition, at the Board's discretion, external peer reviewers may be used for the evaluation of project proposals and reports; the CHSC will provide a list of potential reviewers at the project idea stage.
 Finally, the Board issued an RFI/RFQ in 2016 to identify additional potential peer reviewers and potential research gaps.

-WTI has been chosen as a partner and the principal research entity for this pooled fund study because they are a leader is the field of traffic safety culture and played a role in initiating this pooled fund program.
+The CHSC has been chosen as a partner and the principal research entity for this pooled fund study because they are a leader in the field of traffic safety culture and played a role in initiating this pooled fund program.
+Their research focuses on understanding how culture impacts behavior - especially behavior associated with health and safety.
+They address a variety of issues working with tribal, federal, state, and community agencies as well as private non-profit and for-profit organizations and companies.
+Their current research projects include addressing substance abuse, traffic safety, child maltreatment and violence.
 Testimony of their experience in bringing knowledge and securing additional partners and funding include: